rmkatti/skymapper/README.rst

 catalog of low-redshift galaxies to calculate non-Gaussianity in the distribution of matter in the universe.
 Ultimately, these results will be used to estimate the so-called |fnL| parameter.
-|f_nL| > 1 would suggest that several fundamental fields drove inflation, while
+|fnL| > 1 would suggest that several fundamental fields drove inflation, while
-|f_nL| < 1 would be evidence that a single fundamental field drove inflation.
+|fnL| < 1 would be evidence that a single fundamental field drove inflation.
 Either result would be a major advancement in current understanding of the physical universe.

 * **Explore the origin and evolution of galaxies**